 You will need to use frequent artificial tears for the first 2-3 weeks following surgery.
 It is preferable to use preservative free drops.
 These will be prescribed for you e.g. Xailin gel and Xailin Night ointment at bedtime.

 It is often recommended that you use Xailin Night ointment to the eyes 2 hourly for the first 48 hours after surgery following any upper lid surgery but note that this will cause blurring of vision.
 (You should not drive for the first few days after surgery).
 These medications can be purchased from my clinic Face & Eye or online from the clinic’s online shop (www.faceandeyeshop.co.uk).
-You are advised to sleep with the head raised approximately 30 degrees.
-It is preferable to raise the head of the bed if possible.
+You are advised to sleep with the head raised approximately 20-30 degrees.
+It may be preferable to raise the head of the bed if possible.

 Conscious sedation, also known as “twilight anaesthesia”, is a type of anaesthesia which is preferred by many patients for most of my surgical procedures.
 It is a very comfortable and gentle type of anaesthesia which is far less invasive than the typical general anaesthesia but at the same time highly effective.
 It is also of advantage for very nervous or anxious patients undergoing quite minor procedures.
 Typically patients sleep most of the way through their procedure and have no or very little recollection of it at all.
 You are looked after throughout the procedure by a specialist consultant anaesthetist who has many years of experience of this type of anaesthesia, so that your surgeon can concentrate fully on your operation.